Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard

-For a specific input matrix $A_0$, consider the formula $\operatorname{\textsc{Cert}}(C_A) \to \operatorname{\textsc{Inj}}(f_A)$, where $C$ and $A$ are free variables.
-In \Cref{lem:inj-formal} this implication was proven inside $\LAQ$, and by the propositional translation for $\LAQ$ in \Cref{thm:new-propositional-translation} we get an efficient proof inside $\TC^0$-Frege, and thus also in $S$.
-Craft now the formula $\operatorname{\textsc{Inj}}(f_{A_0})$ for the particular $A_0$ received as input.
-By \Cref{prop:W-equivalence}, for most $f_{A_0}$ there exists a certificate of injectivity $C_{A_0}$ such that $\operatorname{\textsc{Cert}}(C_{A_0})$ is true and, in fact, has no free variables.
+For a specific input matrix $A_0$, using \Cref{lem:q-basis} we can find $A_1$ such that $\LL(A_1) = \Delta(A_0)$.
+We can then consider the formula $\operatorname{\textsc{Cert}}(C_A) \to \operatorname{\textsc{Inj}}(f_A)$, where $C$ and $A$ are free variables.
+In \Cref{lem:inj-formal} this implication was proven inside $\LAQ$, and by the propositional translation for $\LAQ$ in \Cref{thm:new-propositional-translation} we get an efficient proof inside $\TC^0_d$-Frege, and thus also in $S$.
+Craft now the formula $\operatorname{\textsc{Inj}}(f_{A_1})$ for the particular $A_1$ obtained earlier.
+By \Cref{prop:W-equivalence}, for most $f_{A_0}$ there exists a certificate of injectivity $C_{A_1}$ such that $\operatorname{\textsc{Cert}}(C_{A_1})$ is true and, in fact, has no free variables.
 Consider this certificate as a partial restriction and apply it to the implication above.
-Since $\TC^0$-Frege is closed under restrictions, there must be a polynomial-size proof of $\operatorname{\textsc{Inj}}(f_{A_0})$, and so $S$ also proves this efficiently.
-Recall that, as noted in \Cref{rem:constructive}, Impagliazzo's observation guarantees that under the existence of an automating algorithm we get constructive feasible interpolation, so from the proof of $\operatorname{\textsc{Inj}}(f_{A_0})$ we can get a circuit that breaks one bit of the given output.
+Since $\TC^0$-Frege systems are closed under restrictions, there must be a polynomial-size proof of $\operatorname{\textsc{Inj}}(f_{A_1})$, and so $S$ also proves this efficiently.
+Recall that, as noted in \Cref{rem:constructive}, Impagliazzo's observation guarantees that under the existence of an automating algorithm we get constructive feasible interpolation, so from the proof of $\operatorname{\textsc{Inj}}(f_{A_1})$ we can get a circuit that recovers one bit of $s'$ such that $A_1s' \equiv As \text{ }(\text{mod } q)$.
 By iterating this process we can recover the entire preimage.
+Taking the modulus of $s' (\text{mod } p)$ we recover $As$ which as noted after our definition of LWE suffices to win the security game.
 This procedure works as long as $f_{A_0}$ is injective and admits a certificate of injectivity, but by \Cref{prop:W-equivalence} this is the case with overwhelming probability.
 Then, by \Cref{lme:security}, we break LWE and get the desired conclusion. \end{proof}

 The proof above is phrased from the starting assumption of a weak automating algorithm rather than feasible interpolation.
 The reason is that, intuitively, feasible interpolation alone does not seem to immediately break the cryptographic assumption: for every fixed matrix $A$, feasible interpolation only seems to guarantee the existence (with high probability) of a circuit breaking $f_A$, but this circuit seems to essentially depend on $A$.
 By starting the argument from an automating algorithm, we have a uniform way of finding the proofs of injectivity for each particular $f_A$ to then construct the corresponding interpolating circuit.